dianatataru/ancestryinference_workflow/README.md

 ### 4. AncestryHMM

 Run main ancestryhmm program.
-Because ancestryinfer uses read counts instead of genotype calls, there is a step in between these in that wrapper that thin to one AIM per read for each individual, to account for non-independence.
-Because we are using genotype calls (-g), this is not necessary.
-Calling this ```run_hmm_DT.sh ```:
+Ancestryinfer uses read counts instead of genotype calls, but we have high coverage data so we are using genotype calls (-g)..
+Calling this ```4_run_hmm_DT.sh ```:

 ```
 #!/bin/bash